ZER-0-NE/OrcaCNN-Demo/Method_1/README.md

 ### Template matching and extraction:
 The inspiration of Template matching comes from [OpenCV](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_imgproc/py_template_matching/py_template_matching.html).
 We can very well use this method for extracting features and to find the location of whale up-call.

 Template Matching is a method for searching and finding the location of a template image in a larger image.
-We use the template image as a [whale-call](https://github.com/ZER-0-NE/OrcaCNN-Demo/blob/master/Method_1/assets/whale_template.png).
+We use this template image as a [whale-call](https://github.com/ZER-0-NE/OrcaCNN-Demo/blob/master/Method_1/assets/whale_template.png).

 We take these below images to find the location of the whale call: